qutip/qutip-tutorials/tutorials-v5/time-evolution/010_brmesolve_phonon_interaction.md

 The Bloch-Redfield master equation solver takes the Hamiltonian time-dependence in list-string format.
 We calculate the final population at the end of the interaction of the pulse with the system, which represents the population initialized into the excited state.

 Before executing `brmesolve` for all chosen driving strenghts and laser offsets, we need to run `brmesolve` to initialize all coefficients, which are compiled using Cython.
-We have to do this, as we use the parallel functionality provided by `parfor`.
+We have to do this, as we use the parallel functionality provided by `parallel_map`.

 ```python
 # we will calculate the dot population expectation value